Skip to main content

 If you are enabling secret scanning on a large organization, be prepared to see a high number of secrets found.
 Sometimes this comes as a shock to organizations and the alarm is raised.
 If you would like to turn on secret scanning across all repositories at once, plan for how you will respond to multiple alerts across the organization.

 Secret scanning can be enabled for individual repositories.
-For more information, see "Configuring secret scanning for your repositories."
+For more information, see "Enabling secret scanning for your repository."
 Secret scanning can also be enabled for all repositories in your organization, as described above.
 For more information on enabling for all repositories, see "Managing security and analysis settings for your organization."

 Custom patterns for secret scanning